 Echoes and Origins

-Bluecoat’s mercantile maritime origins and colonial legacies explored in our new arts project involving local young people.
+The Bluecoat’s mercantile maritime origins and colonial legacies were explored in this arts project involving local young people.

 Images shoes a person holding a miniature sculpture of a boat, shrouded in blue light against a black background

-Our newest project will explore our historic building’s origins and explore their echoes in Liverpool today.
-It will examine how continuing legacies from its original purpose as a charity school connect to the lives of young people in the city.
+This project explored our historic building’s origins and their echoes in Liverpool today.
+It examined how continuing legacies from the building's original purpose as a charity school connects to the lives of young people in the city.

 1850 lithograph by Thomas Picken, Recollections of the Blue-Coat Hospital, Liverpool, St George's Day, 1843, after a painting by Henry Travis

-The project is split into two strands, with the first focusing on ‘Colonial Legacies’.
-Its starting point is the building’s connections to the sea, through the Liverpool merchants who supported the school using profits derived from trade with Africa and the British colonies.
+The project was split into two strands, the first focused on ‘Colonial Legacies’.
+Its starting point was the building’s connections to the sea, through the Liverpool merchants who supported the school using profits derived from trade with Africa and the British colonies.
 This includes the transatlantic slave trade and goods enabled by slavery, such as cotton, sugar and tobacco, which contributed to the charity school’s fortunes.

-We're excited to work with young people from the Greenhouse Project in Toxteth to explore some of the stories of the building including colonialism and the empire, slavery, migration, diaspora, independence, race and identity through discussions, creative activities and research.
+We worked with with young people from the Greenhouse Project in Toxteth to explore some of the stories of the building including colonialism and the empire, slavery, migration, diaspora, independence, race and identity through discussions, creative activities and research.
+The project ended with a public programme of talks, performances, displays and other activities devised by the young people.
+Find out more about that below.

-The second part of the project will focus on ‘Looked After Children’, and will take as its starting point Bluecoat’s original philanthropic purpose as an educational institution set up to help the town’s poor and destitute children.
+The second part of the Echoes and Origins project focused on ‘Looked After Children’, using the Bluecoat’s original philanthropic purpose as an educational institution set up to help the town’s poor and destitute children.

 Colonial Legacies

-Colonial Legacies will focus on the origins of the Bluecoat building and its connections to the transatlantic slave trade, and goods enabled by slavery such as cotton, sugary and tobacco which contributed to the charity school’s fortune.
+Colonial Legacies focused on the origins of the Bluecoat building and its connections to the transatlantic slave trade, and goods enabled by slavery such as cotton, sugary and tobacco which contributed to the charity school’s fortune.

-The project also seeks to develop anti-racist leaders in the arts, working with 14-18 year olds in Liverpool.
+The project sought to develop anti-racist leaders in the arts, working with 14-18 year olds in Liverpool.

 Looked After Children

-This strand of the project aims to commemorate the lives of the children who were students in the Bluecoat building when it was used as a residential school for destitute children.
+This strand of the project wanted to commemorate the lives of the children who were students in the Bluecoat building when it was used as a residential school for destitute children.

 Bryan Biggs